pocc/tshark.dev/content/generation/program_gen.md

 draft: false
 ---

-> "Quantity is a quality all its own" – Napoleon
+> "Quantity is a quality all its own" – Misattributed to Napoleon

 Sometimes you need to generate a LOT of traffic.
 Generally, you have to pay for nice things.